May 7, 2026

 • Confidence in compliance and control

-Send alerts and events from JumpCloud to Slack and convert them into trackable tickets in ClearFeed automatically.
+Send alerts and events from JumpCloud to Slack and automatically convert them into trackable tickets in ClearFeed.
 ClearFeed provides an easy-to-use ticketing system built directly into Slack, allowing for seamless tracking, assignment, SLA alerts and reminders, and collaboration within Slack.
-This makes it easy to collaborate as a team on incidents and ensures that no one is ever lost track of one.
+This makes it easy to collaborate as a team on incidents and ensures that no one ever lost track of one.

 A Holistic Solution to Agentic ITSM in Slack

-ClearFeed can connect not only to JumpCloud but to more than two dozen knowledge sources and tools - including Notion, Confluence, Google Drive, SharePoint, HubSpot, Zendesk, Jira, Salesforce, AssetPanda, Okta, BambooHR, Kandji, and others.
+ClearFeed can connect not only to JumpCloud but also to more than two dozen knowledge sources and tools, including Notion, Confluence, Google Drive, SharePoint, HubSpot, Zendesk, Jira, Salesforce, AssetPanda, Okta, BambooHR, Kandji, and others.
 IT and HR professionals can take actions on these tools, from Slack, to solve user-reported problems - either manually or via automation.

 If you're ready to streamline identity workflows, reduce manual errors, and scale IT operations—right from Slack—ClearFeed is your next step.
 Let’s talk about how we can help your team work smarter.